 But the funny thing about long-term travel is what you learn about yourself along the way, and it might not be that you’re a minimalist.

 I miss my soft skin and my less-frizzy hair.
 I miss carefully outlining my Cupid’s bow with a crimson swipe before I go out.
-I miss perching on my study Ikea sofa and delicately swiping on the thinnest layers of nail polish (something I’ve always found deeply soothing!).
+I miss perching on my sturdy Ikea sofa and delicately swiping on the thinnest layers of nail polish (something I’ve always found deeply soothing!).

 None of this is enough to make me pack up my bag and go home, of course.
 I have decades of manicures ahead of me!
 But it’s so interesting to learn what I truly value, even if it’s something generally classed as a frivolous waste of time.